ARM-software/keyword-transformer/README.md

 <img src="kwt.png" alt="drawing" width="200"/>

-This is the official repository for the paper [Keyword Transformer: A Self-Attention Model for Keyword Spotting](https://arxiv.org/abs/2104.00769).
+This is the official repository for the paper [Keyword Transformer: A Self-Attention Model for Keyword Spotting](https://arxiv.org/abs/2104.00769), presented at Interspeech 2021.
 Consider citing our paper if you find this work useful.

 ```
-@article{berg2021keyword,
+@inproceedings{berg21_interspeech,
+  author={Axel Berg and Mark O’Connor and Miguel Tairum Cruz},
-  title={Keyword Transformer: A Self-Attention Model for Keyword Spotting},
+  title={{Keyword Transformer: A Self-Attention Model for Keyword Spotting}},
-  author={Berg, Axel and O'Connor, Mark and Cruz, Miguel Tairum},
-  journal={arXiv preprint arXiv:2104.00769},
-  year={2021}
+  year=2021,
+  booktitle={Proc.
+Interspeech 2021},
+  pages={4249--4253},
+  doi={10.21437/Interspeech.2021-1286}
 }
 ```